girishp92/Meteors-impacted-earth-for-certain-period-visuzalized/README.md

 # Meteors-impacted-earth-for-certain-period-visuzalized
 This was course project done by me using some powerful tool such as d3.js
-Note: If ur using google chrome for opening this project, i would suggest using CORS extension/Allow-control-Allow-origin or try using it in safari browser.

-index.html

 # Meteors Impacted Earth Visualization